The Wrath of God Revisited

 God “gave them over” to their “desires”, “degrading passions”, and “depraved mind”, but He hasn’t given up on the human race.
 If God had given up, why would He send His Son to die for us?
 Why would Paul be writing this letter to the Romans if God had given up?
 In the same way, we should not give up on the human race.
 This is why we are involved in evangelism, why we send missionaries out, and why we pray for people.
 This is the essence of the gospel—that Christ came to save sinners.

-Romans Message 2: Message 2 The Wrath of God Revisited
+Study Questions: Romans 1:18 – The Wrath of God Revisited

 Romans Lesson 2 Podcast: